domguia/code2clipboard/README.md

-# **Code2Prompt**
+# **Code2Clipboard**

 **Effortlessly transform your codebase into AI-ready prompts and insights.**

-## 🚀 **What is Code2Prompt?**
+## 🚀 **What is Code2Clipboard?**

-Code2Prompt is a **developer utility** that scans your codebase, tokenizes content, and generates **LLM-ready prompts** directly to your clipboard.
-With features like directory tree visualization, token analysis, and file merging, it’s designed to save time and supercharge your workflow.
+Code2Clipboard is a **developer utility** that scans your codebase, tokenizes content, and generates **LLM-ready prompts** directly to your clipboard.
+With features like directory tree visualization, token count preview, and whole project prompt generation, it’s designed to save time and supercharge your workflow.

-Whether you're building prompts for your prefered AI Assistant, summarizing a project, or exploring your code structure, Code2Prompt has you covered.
+It will will to add to your prompt a full context of your project, so that your prefered AI Assistant can produce the best possible answer.

 ---